 “When it comes to the future of work, few books with that title or similar contain any predictions at all.
 One might suspect that those words are in the title to make it more catchy and interesting.”

 They are probably right, and many of these books don’t make any predictions and talk about current trends.
 Lately, we have also seen many instances where the Future of Work is mentioned in relation to going back to the “new normal” and the post-pandemic world.
-This is a rather short-term view of the future, as we are talking about a timescale measured in months and not years or decades.
+This is a rather short-term view of the future, as they are talking about a timescale measured in months and not years or decades.
 Still, as stated above, there is no definite timescale when talking about the future: even tomorrow is the future.

 Regardless of the timescales, not including any predictions isn’t necessarily a bad thing.
 Nobody owns a (fully functioning) crystal ball, and futurists’ role isn’t to precisely predict the future, but to make assumptions about possible futures, so we can look at the different alternatives in front of us, with their risks and opportunities, and get ready for them.